 The 2016 event featured an exhibit of Zweig's correspondence with friend and collaborator Richard Strauss, lectures on both men, and performances of selections from their collaborative work, Die schweigsame Frau.

 For more information, see the Archives & Special Collections department's page on Zweig, or the Zweig at Fredonia blog.

-Library faculty involved in this project: Kim Taylor, Pat Cummings-Witter
+Library faculty and staff involved in this project: Kim Taylor, Pat Cummings-Witter